 Dr Ashleigh McConnell undertook the iCURE training as the Early Career researcher and subsequently became Research And Development Manager for AMLo Biosciences.
 Ashleigh says:

 “AMLo Biosciences was created as a direct result of my time spent learning the ropes of research commercialisation during the ICURe programme.
 Up until that point, I had no idea how to commercialise university research, not least how to spin out a company or where to begin to find investment.
 We believed we had discovered a new diagnostic test that could benefit patients, but we didn’t know if it could be commercially viable or how to take it to market”.

-“By enrolling in the programme I was forced out of my academic comfort zone in to the world of business development.
+“By enrolling in the programme, I was forced out of my academic comfort zone into the world of business development.
 The ICURe programme guided me through carrying out in-depth market research and competitor analysis giving us a wealth of evidence for the real need for the test.
 As a result, at the ICURe Options Roundabout in May 2017 we were advised to spin the company out and start applying for grants and investment.
-That advice gave us the confidence and support we needed to take that first step, and shortly after, we had secured our first investment from Innovate UK of £218,800.
+That advice gave us the confidence and support we needed to take that first step, and shortly after, we had secured our first investment from Innovate UK of £218k.
 This was crucial to advance our first AMBLor prognostic test and start validating it”.